ivankovlab/HypercubeME/README.md

 `python3 HypercubeME.py -p test_expected/hypercube_1.txt`

 ## Input format
 See the file 'test_complete_03.txt' for input example.
-Columns are tab-separated, first line is a header which is ignored by HypercubeME.
+Columns are tab-seplf enn arated, first line is a header which is ignored by HypercubeME.
 First column (example: '0C:2T') is a column-separated mutation list of a particular mutant variant.
 Each mutation consists of mutated position and the variant (amino acid residue or RNA/DNA base) where it is mutated.
 For wild-type HypercubeME uses '0Z', where 'Z' means wild-type variant (amino acid residue or RNA/DNA base); however, in the genotype file wild-type can also be denoted as empty string as in the file 'test_complete_03.txt'.
 All other columns are ignored by HypercubeME.

 ## Output format
 See the file 'test_expected/hypercubes_2.txt' for output example.
 Columns are tab-separated, first line is a header.
 The hypercube is written in a short format to save the disk space.
+To get full hypercube use expand_hypercube.py utility.
 The first column (example: 'A1Z:C0Z') is a diagonal of a hypercube containing mutations separated by semicolumn.
 Each mutation in the diagonal consists of initial variant, position, and the resulting variant, where wild-type is denoted as 'Z'.
 The remaining two columns contain the first (example: '0C:1A') and the last (example: '0Z', that is, wild-type) genotypes of the hypercube.
 So that, the mutations from the diagonal applied to the first genotype give you the last genotype: '0C:1A' + 'A1Z:C0Z' = '0Z'.

+## Full hypercubes representation
+To get full hypercube representation use expand_hypercubes.py utility.

+Arguemnts:
+- -hp path to file with hypercubes in short format
+- -of output file name, default value: expanded_hypercudes+(current_time).txt

+Example:
+`python expand_hypercubes.py -hp hypercubes/hypercubes_5.txt`